UseKeyp/kaching-app/README.md

 Kaching's key features are:

-1. Send - allows you to send cryptocurrency to other users who have also created accounts with Keyp.
+- Send - allows you to send cryptocurrency to other users who have also created accounts with Keyp.

-2. Wallet - displays your wallet balances and transaction history.
+- Wallet - displays your wallet balances and transaction history.

-3. Request - lets you request crypto payment from other users.
-An email will be sent to the requested user with the amount and asset requested.

-4. Fund - allows you to fund your wallet with popular onramps.
+- Fund - allows you to fund your wallet with popular onramps.

-5. Cash out - lets you offramp your funds to popular offramps.
+- Cash out - lets you offramp your funds to popular offramps.

 ## Installation